 - Kerry ETB has also made advances in the recognition of prior learning, including prior experiential learning.

-- Kerry ETB has made strong progress and now has NEW procedures for the following:
+- Kerry ETB has made strong progress and now has procedures for the following:

-– QA Procedures for the National Commis Chef Apprenticeship Programme
+– QA Procedures for new National Apprenticeship Programmes

-- QQI approved Kerry ETBs governance procedure and terms of reference for its Quality Council, Programme Governance Board and QA Governance Board.
+- QQI approved Kerry ETBs governance procedure and terms of reference for its governance units – The Quality Council, Programme Governance Board and Quality Assurance Governance Board.

 - The Quality Council provides oversight of the quality of all Kerry ETB education and training programmes.
 The Quality Council commenced operation in 2018 and plans to meet four times a year.

 - The membership of the Quality Council includes the following:

 - The Programme Governance Board and Quality Assurance Governance Board reports into the Quality Council.
 The Programme Governance Board and the Quality Assurance Governance Board commenced operation in 2018 and plans to meet six times a year.

 - Kerry ETB is currently considering how to represent the diversity of its learners in its governance membership and will be engaging with the ETB sector in relation to how it should action this.

 - Kerry ETB recognises that it will need to build capacity over time in implementing its governance system and focussing on communication with colleagues across the ETB on governance and on the provision of briefings and training where helpful.

 - The Board of Kerry ETB has approved the ETB’s strategy for the period 2018-2022

 - The goals set out in Kerry ETBs Education & Training Strategy 2018 – 2022 have informed our QA policy.